CityOfZion/neon-dappkit/packages/neon-dappkit/NEON-SIGNER.md

 ## Usage

 ### Sign and Verify message
+The process of signing and then verifying a message is useful to prove that the user owns a specific account and have truly signed your specific message.
 ```ts
 // 1) sign a message
 const mySignedMessage = await signer.signMessage({ message: 'My message', version: 2 })